TRAVELER AND TOURIST

 Not many know of this gem of a museum located just ten minutes right behind the busy Los Angeles Airport.
 If you are visiting, live here or are simply out for a long transit or layover, this is certainly a worthy stop if you don’t want to venture too far out from LAX.
 I am surprised the airport itself isn’t doing much to promote this space, which is truly a treasure trove of aviation and space history and general knowledge.

 The building is pretty unassuming and resembles nothing close to any of the museums the city is known for.
 In fact, it is situated in an industrial complex where other flight service businesses are located so if you are looking for a big model plane or some other signage outside then you will definitely get lost.
-Follow the directions on your map to the t and you will find the spot.
+Follow the directions on your map and you will find the spot.

 Read More